aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Case_Management_-_Case_Compati_2.rst

 use the Native_Linux or Native_Windows character encodings, as controlled by the option **Case String Character Set**.

-For AIMMS projects orginally created in AIMMS 4.79 or older, that are converted to a newer AIMMS version, this option will be set to 'Aimms 3 14'.
+For AIMMS projects orginally created with AIMMS 4.79 or older, that are converted to a newer AIMMS version, this option will be set to 'Aimms 3 14' by default.

 **Remark**